Feng shui

-Historically, as well as in many parts of the contemporary Chinese world, feng shui was used to orient buildings and spiritually significant structures such as tombs, as well as dwellings and other structures.
-One scholar writes that in contemporary Western societies, however, "feng shui tends to be reduced to interior design for health and wealth.
+Historically, and in many parts of the contemporary Chinese world, feng shui has been used to determine the orientation of buildings, dwellings, and spiritually significant structures such as tombs.

+Feng shui's global uptake during the modern era has been complex.
+Its host of modern detractors has been very diverse, ranging from 16th-century Jesuit missionaries to the Chinese communist revolutionaries of the 20th century.
+Regarding its adoption within contemporary Western societies, one scholar writes that "feng shui tends to be reduced to interior design for health and wealth.
 It has become increasingly visible through 'feng shui consultants' and corporate architects who charge large sums of money for their analysis, advice and design."

-Feng shui has been identified as both non-scientific and pseudoscientific by scientists and philosophers and has been described as a paradigmatic example of pseudoscience.
-It exhibits a number of classic pseudoscientific aspects, such as making claims about the functioning of the world which are not amenable to testing with the scientific method.
+In Western philosophy of science, feng shui is generally regarded as non-scientific, while some scientific skeptics have more narrowly classified it as a pseudoscience.

 History

 Origins

 The Yangshao and Hongshan cultures provide the earliest known evidence for the use of feng shui.
 Until the invention of the magnetic compass, feng shui relied on astronomy to find correlations between humans and the universe.

 In 4000 BC, the doors of dwellings in Banpo were aligned with the asterism Yingshi just after the winter solstice—this sited the homes for solar gain.
-During the Zhou era, Yingshi was known as Ding and it was used to indicate the appropriate time to build a capital city, according to the Shijing.
+During the Zhou era, Yingshi was known as Ding and was used, according to the Shijing, to determine the auspicious time for constructing a capital city.
 The late Yangshao site at Dadiwan (c.
 3500–3000 BC) includes a palace-like building (F901) at its center.
 The building faces south and borders a large plaza.
 It stands on a north–south axis with another building that apparently housed communal activities.
 Regional communities may have used the complex.